Botanical Name: Philodendron bipinnatifidum

 Few houseplants make a huge impact like this one.
 This jungle giant is surprisingly easy to please indoors.
 Although it prefers high humidity, split-leaf philodendron is fairly tolerant of most homes.
 Use a room humidifier, if you need to boost the moisture in the air.

 This stunning philodendron plant is a tree-like shrub.
 Young plants have sturdy, upright stems, which tend to lie horizontally as the plant ages.
 They eventually sprawl to become twice as wide as they are tall, so give your house plant plenty of room to spread out.
+You may want to stake up your plant to provide support.

 The foliage is stunning.
 When young, the glossy, heart-shaped leaves are deeply indented, and become more deeply cut as they grow.
 Some varieties of split-leaf philodendron have wavy margins.
 Big leaves are dust-catchers.
 To clean them, gently wipe the leaves with a damp cloth.